 - 1 tablespoon dried Mexican or taco-style seasoning blend (see photo above)

-- Pour the water and quinoa into a medium saucepan, and bring to a boil.
-Reduce heat, cover, and cook for 20 minutes.
-Remove from the heat and let stand for 10 minutes with the cover still on.
+- Bring the water and quinoa to a boil in a medium saucepan over high heat, uncovered.
+Reduce the heat to low, then cover and simmer for 20 minutes.
+Remove from heat and set aside for 10 minutes with the lid still on.

-- Place the yams into a pot with enough water to cover.
-Bring to a boil and cook for about 10 minutes, until the yams are tender.
-Drain, rinse with cold water, and set aside.
+- Place the yams into a pot and cover them with water.
+Bring to a boil over high heat, uncovered, and cook for about 10 minutes, or until the yams are tender but not falling apart.
+Drain and set aside.

-- Heat a frying pan on high heat, and add 1 tablespoon of water.
+- Heat 1 tablespoon of water in a large frying pan over medium-high heat.
 When the water starts to sputter, add the onion and bell pepper.
-Cook stirring for 3-5 minutes, adding a little water as needed, until onions and peppers soften.
-Stir in the garlic and greens (adding water as needed), and cook 2-3 minutes or until the greens have softened.
+Cook while stirring for 2 to 5 minutes, adding a little water, as needed, until the onions and peppers soften.
+Stir in the greens and garlic, adding a little water as needed, and cook for 2 to 3 minutes, or until the greens have wilted.

-- Place the cooked quinoa, yams, and vegetables into a large bowl along with the black beans, cilantro, and avocado.
+- Place the cooked quinoa and yams into a large bowl, and add the cooked vegetables, black beans, cilantro, and avocado (if using).

 Yam swap: Sweet potatoes also work well in this salad, but I prefer yams since they are more colorful.